 To reiterate, the MWR is essentially measuring two things: a) how the value of your investment developed, and b) how well you timed the deposits and withdrawals.

-For those who would like to get down to the nitty-gritty, we will examine the mathematical details of the MWR calculation; if you’re not interested in the exact details, feel free to skip this paragraph.
+For those who would like to get down to the nitty-gritty, we will examine the mathematical details of the MWR calculation; if you’re not interested in the exact details, feel free to skip this section.

 A portfolio behaves like cash flow calculations for project investment analyses, containing